aldodelgadoh/Hyperparameter_Tuning_Data_Science_MMF_2025/README.md

 Bayesian Optimization builds a probabilistic model (usually a Gaussian process) of the objective function and uses this model to choose hyperparameter values intelligently.
 This method strikes a balance between **exploration** (trying new values) and **exploitation** (focusing on the best-performing values).

 ### How Bayesian Optimization Works:
-1. **Surrogate Model**: A probabilistic surrogate model approximates the objective function based on past evaluations.
+1. **Surrogate Model**: A probabilistic surrogate model approximates the objective function based on past evaluations (e.g.  Gaussian Processes, Random Forests).
 2. **Acquisition Function**: Determines the next hyperparameter set to evaluate by balancing exploration and exploitation.
 Common acquisition functions include **Expected Improvement** and **Upper Confidence Bound**.
 3. **Iterative Process**: The model evaluates new hyperparameters, updates the surrogate model, and repeats the process until convergence or the evaluation limit is reached.